RicardoMorim/Blog/README.md

 ->Every blog is kept in firebase cloud service so everything is fast and simple for the user.

 **Real-Time:**
-->The blog is apdated in real time!
+->The blog is updated in real time!

 #Deployment
 **URL:**